dd32/td-gh-ex/readme.txt

 Requires PHP: 5.6
 Requires at least: 4.7
 Tested up to: 5.5.1
-Stable tag: 1.0.8
+Stable tag: 1.0.9
 License: GNU General Public License v2 or later License URI: http://opensource.org/licenses/gpl-2.0.php

 == Description ==
 BeShop is an awesome WordPress Shop and Blog Theme.It provides a very unique look with extra post layout.
 Beshop is a super fast WordPress theme.
 Best Suitable for creating any type of website such a blog, shop, store, car workshop, life coach,  barbershop, furniture shop, yoga, resume, charity, digital marketing, agency, etc. BeShop works with any of your favorite page builders like Elementor, Visual Composer, SiteOrigin, Divi, Brizy etc. BeShop WordPress has unlimited options and colors for customize your site or store.
+Now Beshop support one click demo import.
 Try the beShop theme Now.

 == Installation ==